-Action Description Configure storage hardware and network Set up the network and storage for a cluster environment Verify the DNS entries for the systems on which the application will be installed See "Configuring the storage hardware and network" on page 66.
-Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
+Action Description Configure storage hardware and network Set up the network and storage for a cluster environment Verify the DNS entries for the systems on which the application will be installed Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
 Refer to Veritas InfoScale Installation and Upgrade Guide.
-Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 61.
+Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 59.
 Configure disk groups and volumes for Exchange Server Create a dynamic cluster disk group using the Veritas Enterprise Administrator (VEA) Add disks to campus cluster sites to enable site allocation.
-Create dynamic volumes for the mailbox databases and logs See "Configuring disk groups and volumes for Exchange Server" on page 68.
-Configure the VCS cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication for the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 88.
-Install and configure Exchange Server Follow the guidelines for installing Exchange Server in the SFW HA environment See "About installing Exchange Server 2010" on page 113.
-Create Exchange databases on shared storage Use the Exchange Management Console or the Exchange Management Shell to create Exchange mailbox databases on shared storage See "Creating mailbox databases on shared storage" on page 114.
-Create an Exchange service group ■ Create a Exchange Server 2010 database service group using the Exchange 2010 Service Group Configuration Wizard See "About configuring the Exchange 2010 service group" on page 122.
-Set the ForceImport attribute of the VMDg resource as per the requirement If a site failure occurs, set the ForceImport attribute of the VMDg resource to 1 to ensure proper failover See "Setting the ForceImport attribute to 1 after a site failure" on page 133.
+Create dynamic volumes for the mailbox databases and logs See "Configuring disk groups and volumes for Exchange Server" on page 67.
+Configure the VCS cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication for the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 87.
+Install and configure Exchange Server Follow the guidelines for installing Exchange Server in the SFW HA environment See "About installing Exchange Server 2010" on page 111.
+Create Exchange databases on shared storage Use the Exchange Management Console or the Exchange Management Shell to create Exchange mailbox databases on shared storage See "Creating mailbox databases on shared storage" on page 112.
+Create an Exchange service group ■ Create a Exchange Server 2010 database service group using the Exchange 2010 Service Group Configuration Wizard See "About configuring the Exchange 2010 service group" on page 120.
+Set the ForceImport attribute of the VMDg resource as per the requirement If a site failure occurs, set the ForceImport attribute of the VMDg resource to 1 to ensure proper failover See "Setting the ForceImport attribute to 1 after a site failure" on page 131.